mesosphere/marathon/docs/docs/backup-restore.md

 - API endpoint `DELETE /v2/leader?restore={URI}` (experimental)
 It is possible to instruct a running marathon instance to restore its state from a backup.
 Using this endpoint will force the current running leader to abdicate.
-The next elected leader will perform a clean and restore operation, do a migration (if needed) and start up.
+The newly elected leader will perform a clean and restore operation, do a migration (if needed) and start up.
 This method is marked experimental - the API endpoint may change in the future.

 - Executable packaged with Marathon